DGaldamez77/loc/README.md

 * All indexes are BTree type.
 As the service grows, we need to consider the possibility to change them to Hash indexes.
 * Use of local cache or a sevice like MemCache or Redis to store query responses with a sliding cleanup
 * And more time and patience to think of all the things I did not :)
+* Instead of sql scripts, change it to use a tool like DBMigrate for the promotion / demoting of DB features

 ## Endpoints